Auckland startup AskNicely raises $15m

 When the Herald first caught up with Ward and co-founder John Ballinger, in 2015, they were a two-men-in-a-shed startup, as the photographic evidence of the time documents:

-Since then, it's grown to 50 staff - split between 35 in Portland, Oregan (marketing, sales, customer success, finance, HR) and 15 in Auckland (product and engineering) - "mirroring the Pushpay structure," Ward says, name-checking the NZX-listed mobile payment highflyer that has successfully worked an Auckland/Seattle setup.
+Since then, it's grown to 50 staff - split between 35 in Portland, Oregon (marketing, sales, customer success, finance, HR), and 15 in Auckland (product and engineering) - "mirroring the Pushpay structure", Ward says, name-checking the NZX-listed mobile payment high flyer that has successfully worked an Auckland/Seattle setup.

-"We're using the money to double our product and engineering team in Ponsonby - investing $5m over the next year) and scaling up sales and marketing in the US," says Ward.
+"We're using the money to double our product and engineering team in Ponsonby - investing $5 million over the next year - and scaling up sales and marketing in the US," says Ward.

 The co-founder is now based in the US on a full-time basis (he moved his family across in February last year), while Ballinger runs the team in Auckland.